What Is Influencer Marketing?

 How do you choose the right influencer for your brand?

-Based on audience alignment, engagement rates, and the calibre of their material, select influencers that support the goals and values of your company.
+Based on audience alignment, engagement rates, and the caliber of their material, select influencers that support the goals and values of your company.

 How much does influencer marketing typically cost?